JuarezCout/JuarezCout/README.md

 ## Hey!
 I'm Juarez Coutinho <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I'm a computer scientist passionate about logic, technology enthusiast and curious to always learn more.
-I currently live in Brazil and working as a FullStack developer.
+I currently live in Portugal and working as a FullStack developer.

 ## 🔧 Technologies & Tools